innolitics/rdm/rdm/base/software_plan.md

 2. Evaluate the problem's relevance to safety using the software [risk assessment activity](#risk-assessment){% if system.auditor_notes %} [62304:6.2.1.3]{% endif %}
 3. Consider whether the software items implicated in the investigation have the proper safety class, and address as appropriate{% if system.auditor_notes %} [62304:6.2.2]{% endif %}
 4. Summarize the conclusions from the investigation in the problem report
-5. Create a change request for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [62304:8.2.4.a and 8.2.4.b]{% endif %}), or document the rationale for taking no action and tag the problem report with the `wontfix` label{% if system.auditor_notes %} [62304:9.2]{% endif %}.
+5. Create a change request for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [62304:8.2.4.a and 8.2.4.b]{% endif %}), or document the rationale for taking no action{% if system.auditor_notes %} [62304:9.2]{% endif %}.

 **If the problem affects devices that have been released, make sure that quality control is aware of the situation and has enough information to decide whether and how to notify affected parties, including users and regulators.
 Record who you notified in the problem report{% if system.auditor_notes %} [62304:9.3 and 6.2.5; this document does not specify the process by which quality assurance will inform users, when they must inform users, etc.  It is assumed these details are handled in another process, and that all that the software developers must do is pass along the appropriate details to quality assurance.]{% endif %}.**